I2VControl: Disentangled and Unified Video Motion Synthesis Control: Method

-As mentioned above, we apply an adaptive strategy to design the network structure.
+As mentioned above, we apply an adapter network structure.
+We show the architecture and pseudo code of adapter in Fig.~\ref{fig:adapter}, where the green layers are trainable.
 Taking the $(T, 5, H, W)$-shaped tensor as input, we first apply several convolutional layers to convert the input to tokens and then concatenated them with the tokens in the original diffusion process before self-attention computation.
-After computing self-attention, the additional parts added during concatenation are removed mannualy to restore the original token shape, following the approach of ~\cite{hu2024animate}.
+After computing self-attention, the additional parts added during concatenation are removed to restore the original token shape.
 The restored token is added back to the original diffusion token, thus completing the adapter calculation process.
-Except for inserting the above adapter structure, we keep all other training processes consistent with the original base model, including the loss and scheduler.